BUIDLHub/eth-history/README.md

    //contained in a 'logEvents' map where each event name maps to an array of event metadata.
 }

 //this will retrieve all events in the given block range, regardless of how many events are available.
-It uses eth-sync utility to incrementally retrieve block ranges until all events retrieved (i.e. it works around Infura limits if using Infura as an RPC provider). await hist.recoverEvents({
+//It uses eth-sync utility to incrementally retrieve block ranges until all events retrieved
+//(i.e. it works around Infura limits if using Infura as an RPC provider). await hist.recoverEvents({
     fromBlock: <start block>,
     toBlock: <end block>